 Possibly the best way for managing stress and anxiety is to set aside some time in your hectic routine for yourself.
 It could be something as small as preparing breakfast rather than living on Starbucks takeaway or something as big as a spa day.

-While these tips might be helpful for someone going through a slight disturbance, they won’t be much useful in cases of severe mental health conditions.
+While these simple tips might be helpful for someone going through a slight disturbance, they won’t be much beneficial in severe mental health conditions.

 If you’re suffering from depression, anxiety, or a related condition, talk to a professional.
 Besides helping you identify the underlying issues, a therapist will also offer practical solutions.